 If you want a really chilled experience, though, you can’t do better than make a visit to the 12th-century monastery Žiče Charterhouse, in northeastern Slovenia.
 You may need to ask for directions, as our GPS had difficulty getting us there.
 But it’s well worth it, as it’s somewhere you’ll feel that time has truly stopped.
 Or as one Irish traveller wrote in the visitor’s book: “A place that’s difficult to find, and just as difficult to leave.”

 Slovenia is full of nature, and not by accident: over 50 per cent of the country is protected under law.
 So there are plenty of places to go for a nature walk, but one of the best is Idrija in western Slovenia, where the emerald colour of the waters is quite entrancing.
 While you’re here you should also check out the Idrija Mine Museum, where you get to descend into the actual tunnels of what was once the world’s second-largest mercury mine and operated for more than half a millennium.

 For another eye-opening subterranean experience, head to Križna Jama, aka Cross Cave, in south-west Slovenia.
 Here you can take a boat trip along an underground river and explore the fourth-largest cave ecosystem in the world by biodiversity.
 Its epic underground caverns are truly awe-inspiring, and in the darkness and silence, you'll never have felt so wonderfully distant from the modern world.

-My thanks to Nataša Kejžar, Mladen Ljubisic and all at the Slovenian Tourist Board with their help in the preparation of this article.
-All images courtesy of Adobe Stock
+My thanks to Nataša Kejžar, Mladen Ljubisic and all at the Slovenian Tourist Board for their help in the preparation of this article.